Kevin Müller (footballer)

-Kevin Müller (born 15 March 1991) is a German professional footballer who plays as a goalkeeper for 1.
+Kevin Müller (born 15 March 1991) is a German professional footballer who plays as a goalkeeper for Bundesliga club 1.
 FC Heidenheim.

 Career

 For the 2013–14 season Müller moved to VfB Stuttgart II.
 On 10 June 2013, he signed a contract until June 2015 with VfB Stuttgart.

-On 1 August 2014, Müller joined FC Energie Cottbus on loan.
+On 1 August 2014, Müller joined Energie Cottbus on loan.
 Simultaneously he extended his contract with Stuttgart until 2016.
 Cottbus hired him as a replacement for the injured regular goalkeeper René Renno.

 For the 2015–16 season he moved to 1.
 FC Heidenheim.